about | meet Shannon at From Wooden Spoons

 Where it Began

-In fact, it is the last two years of transition that made way for this little space.
+In fact, it is the last four years of transition that made way for this little space.
 Living in a large city was the ultimate unrest for our tinkering hearts, manifesting in apartment garage woodshops and balconies covered in potted plants.
 Did I plant kale seeds in the apartment’s garden beds?
 Yes, yes I did.
 It led to a lot of self-education, and exploration of what we could do (homestead, bake, garden, build, remodel) in such a small, urban spot.
+To see the different phases our garden has taken, read more HERE!

 What Matters